tharunShankar/tharunShankar/README.md

 <p align="center">
   <code>
   I'm Tharun Shankar,  an adept learner exploring the depths of technology 💡, I am a final year undergrad 🎓, majoring in Computer Science and Engineering (CSE).
-I'm particularly dedicated in the domain of <strong> Data Science </strong> , <strong> Machine Learning </strong>, and Deep Learning.
+I'm particularly dedicated in the domain of <strong> Data Science</strong> , <strong>Machine Learning </strong>and Deep Learning.
   </code>
 </p>